MkDay/Post-Collection/Weird-Looking-For-Loops-In-JavaScript-Post.md

 #### 6. The *for-loop* without the loop body

-Interestingly enough, we can also omit the *loop body* as well.
+Interestingly enough, we can omit the *loop body* as well.
 Here we put *semi-colon* immediately after the parentheses instead of the loop body.

-In this example, `i` increments until *10* and, in each iteration adds its value to the `sum`.
+In this example, `i` increments until *10* and in each iteration adds its value to the `sum`.

 ```javascript